New South Wales 40 class locomotive

-The 40 class were a class of diesel locomotives built by Montreal Locomotive Works, Canada for the New South Wales Department of Railways in 1951/52.
+The 40 class are a class of diesel locomotives built by Montreal Locomotive Works, Canada for the New South Wales Department of Railways in 1951/52.

 History

 The 40 class were the first mainline diesel electric locomotives to be built for the New South Wales Department of Railways.
 Built by the Montreal Locomotive Works in 1951/52, they were based on the ALCO RSC-3 design.

 There were subtle deviations from the standard RSC-3 built by the American Locomotive Company.
 These included cab sides that angled inwards from just below the cab window-sill level upwards to reduce the width of the locomotive at the eaves of the cab roof, and placement of the handrails on the car body rather than the standard walkway arrangement.

 They were originally used on heavy freight services from Sydney to Broadmeadow and later on North Coast services to Brisbane and Main South line services to Albury.
 All were delivered in grey undercoat and painted in verdant green at Eveleigh Carriage Workshops.
 For the 1954 Royal Tour of Queen Elizabeth II 4001 and 4002 were repainted blue.
 In the 1960s all were repainted Indian red.

 With major electrical work required and their lack of power compared to other diesels, the 40 class were withdrawn from May 1968 with the last being taken out of service in December 1971.
 Some had parts recycled in to the new build 442 class locomotives.